CHRIST’S RESURRECTION AN INVITATION TO PROGRESS FROM DEATH TO LIFE

-Plans for 2018: As always, the work continues and we are always looking for new people to step up to help the Church / Community to glorify Our Lord Jesus Christ!
+As always, the work continues and we are always looking for new people to step up to help the Church / Community to glorify our Lord Jesus Christ!
 As many of you know, running a church is NOT an easy task!
-Even though membership was strong this past year our overall weekly attendance has been mediocre!
+Even though membership was strong this past year our overall weekly attendance could be better!
 I must admit as Chairman this deeply saddens me.
 Our church and community has much to offer.
 I think a good question for everyone to ask themselves is, “How is your spiritual walk with God and our Lord Jesus?”
-Our own personal goal should be to try and gain a higher relationship with our Lord!
+Our own personal goals should be to try and gain a higher relationship with our Lord!
 We hope to increase attendance for Sunday worship and continue to make “time for church” a weekly priority in parishioners’ lives.
 As we did with last year, we plan to kick this off during the Lenten services, and the Easter season.

 I would like to thank Der Stephan for his commitment and his spiritual guidance to St. Gregory and our community.
 It is not easy being a priest in this secular world we live in and I feel very privileged to not only have a wonderful spiritual leader to help build our community but also a true friend!
 I would also like to thank all of the Board members – I’m very grateful for their support and all of their hard work.
-I am so grateful to have such strong BOT Members, friends and brothers-in Christ.
+I am so greatly to have such strong BOT Members, friends and brothers-in Christ.
 It is because of people like this and their dedication why we can continue to thrive.
 We love you guys!
 We have accomplished much this year but as St. Paul says constantly we MUST finish the race!
-I am confident that we will continue to accomplish great things for the benefit of our beloved church but we need everyone’s help!
+I am confident that we will continue accomplish great things for the benefit of our beloved church but we need everyone’s help!
 Thank you all again for all of your support!

 May the love of Our Lord Jesus bless you all!

-Gregory Afarian, Chair
+Gregory Afarian, Chairman

 Board of Trustees

 Annual Report of Rev. Fr.
-Stephan Baljian, Delivered to the General Membership Meeting of Saint Gregory Armenian Apostolic Church of Merrimack Valley, March 11, 2018
+Stephan Baljian, Delivered to the General Membership Meeting of Saint Gregory Armenian Apostolic Church of Merrimack Valley, February 10, 2019

 Reverend Deacons, Esteemed Trustees, Distinguished NRA & NALG Delegates, Beloved Members of St. Gregory Armenian Apostolic Church,